arielt/environment/Certificate Authority.md

 # How to create local certificate authority

-Node.js, websockets operations may require to have server and client cetificate, signed by Certificate Authority.
+Node.js, websocket operations may require to have server and client certificate, signed by Certificate Authority.

 In this example, we will create CA of our own and issue certificates for server and client.